ibmresilient/resilient-community-apps/fn_extrahop/README.md

 * Assigns a tag to a list of device ids discovered in the ExtraHop environment.

-An example workflow that uses this IBM SOAR function is `Example: Extrahop Reveal(x) assign tag`.
+An example workflow that uses this SOAR function is `Example: Extrahop Reveal(x) assign tag`.

 * A note is added to the SOAR incident with the status of the action.

-The workflow is initiated by the manual datatable rule `Example: Extrahop Reveal(x) assign tag` for data table `Example: Extrahop Reveal(x) assign tag`.
+The workflow is initiated by the manual data table rule `Example: Extrahop Reveal(x) assign tag` for data table `Example: Extrahop Reveal(x) assign tag`.

    ![screenshot: fn-extrahop-revealx-assign-tag-action](./doc/screenshots/fn-extrahop-revealx-assign-tag-action.png)

    ![screenshot: fn-extrahop-revealx-assign-tag-action_2](./doc/screenshots/fn-extrahop-revealx-assign-tag-action_2.png)

-The following screenshot shows an example of a note added to an IBM SOAR incident:
+The following screenshot shows an example of a note added to a SOAR incident:

    ![screenshot: fn-extrahop-revealx-assign-tag-note](./doc/screenshots/fn-extrahop-revealx-assign-tag-note.png)